knod/pa-data/README.md

 - You can also assign a file location for the folder your are cloning
 6. Click “Fetch origin” at the top of the page to make sure you have cloned the most up-to-date version of the code

-### Fallback
+### Windows: Git Fallback
-Same kind of deal here.

 Download here (https://git-scm.com/download/win) into the same folder as nodejs?
 We're working on figuring this out.

-## Audio

-### Windows

-If you're on windows and you want the alert sound to work and you don't have an mp3 player, try these instructions (see 'Windows – install audio player'): https://thisdavej.com/node-js-playing-sounds-to-provide-notifications/.
-No one I know has tried this yet.

-### Sound is Annoying

-To stop it (I hope):

-Add ` no` to the end of your command (which I'll describe later).
-So something like `node mdj-names3.js 38001 39000 3500 no`.

-Or `ctrl + c`

-I haven't figured out how to make the sounds shorter.
-Otherwise, I think they just have to finish.
-Let me know if you have a problem.

-## halp us!

-If you know sites with tutorials to do this better, let us know!

-# Do
-- make sure your computer isn't going to go to sleep
-- plug your computer into power

 ## nodejs
-- If you downloaded nodejs manually, find where it got installed on your computer.
-May be in a hidden folder.
+- If you're on **windows** and downloaded nodejs manually, find where it got installed on your computer.
+Put all the other folders in this folder with it.
+It may be in a hidden folder.
 We're working on figuring that out.

-## Get code
+## Get the Code
 1. go to https://github.com/knod/pa-data
 1. If you know how:
   - clone the repo